 Hundreds of thousands of large scale wildfires take place in the United States every year, according to National Interagency Fire Center.
 This year is no exception.
 Low snowfall and hot, dry weather patterns in the Midwest along with wide grassy plains have left the environment defenseless against the raging fires.
 Difficulties with containment lead the US to call for help from fireline management personnel in Australia and New Zealand.
 Residents have been forced to evacuate cities in California and Oregon as these fires of record size continue to burn.
 The fires have also caused air advisories in California.

-Most people know about currents.
+If you’ve seen the movie Finding Nemo, you probably know about currents.
 Oceans flow in a particular direction with a very strong current, and some sea creatures use this to their advantage by allowing the stream to bring them wherever they need to go.
-The circular currents shown above are also known as gyres, vortexes, or “garbage patches”.
-The first garbage patch was discovered in 1972, but the issue has received more attention recently in articles like this one by ScienceDaily.
-Studies have determined that the patches are larger than before.
-These patches are made up of small plastic bits, like the micro-beads pictured in my guilty confessions post.
+The circular currents shown above are also known as gyres or vortexes, but when plastics, fishing gear, and post-landfill junk gets caught up in the middle, they are called “garbage patches”.
+The first garbage patch was discovered in 1972.
+The issue has received more attention recently in articles like this one by ScienceDaily.
+Studies have determined that the patches are now larger than before.
+These patches are made up of small plastic bits, like the micro-beads pictured in my blog post, “Guilty Confessions”.
 Plastic is broken up by waves and weather conditions, but it remains in small pieces that are dangerous for aquatic life.
 Read or listen to the NOAA podcast on the Great Pacific Garbage Patch here.